-Several ponds on private land within the Site Assessment Area photographed during the end of the Old Cow Creek basin Site Assessment Area seemingly offer the best potential spawning habitat.
-However, the absence of floating vegetation from all of the sites photographed for the Site Assessment indicates that none of these sites resembles currently documented Sierra spawning habitat that ranges from no value to moderate value.
+Several ponds on private land within the Site Assessment Area photographed during the helicopter survey and seen from access roads during the ground Site Assessments appear to include elements of CRLF habitat discussed earlier.
+The borrow pits and stock ponds at the east end of the Old Cow Creek basin Site Assessment Area seemingly offer the best potential spawning habitat.
+However, the absence of floating vegetation from all of the sites photographed for the Site Assessment indicates that none of these sites resembles currently documented Sierra Nevada CRLF spawning habitat (Barry and Fellers, in prep.).
+These ponds seem to offer CRLF spawning habitat that ranges from no value to moderate value.
 Closer inspection may reveal that some of these sites offer moderate to high value spawning habitat.